June 16

 Geronimo, born today in 1829, in the No-Doyohn Canyon of what is now New Mexicoa son of the Bedonkohe band of the Chiricahua Apache tribe.

 The conquest of the Apache by the Anglo-Saxons was completed on September 4th, 1886, when Geronimo really had no choice but to accept the disgraceful and shameful conditions of surrender imposed by the invaders.
 He died on February 17th 1909, at Fort Sill in Oklahoma, and was buried at Beef Creek Apache Cemetery, likewise at Fort Sill.
-I am not aware of any campaign to Boycott, Diversify or Place Sanctions against the United States of America for its illegal occupation of these lands, or for the policy of apartheid that it has practised against its native population for the past hundred and fifty years, but would certainly support one if it were to be initiated.
+I am not aware of any campaign to Boycott, Diversify or Place Sanctions against the United States of America for its illegal occupation of these lands, or for the policy of apartheid that it has practised against its native population for the past four hundred and fifty years, but would certainly support one if it were to be initiated.

 Joan Van Ark, actress, born today in 1943.
 Never heard of her?
 Me neither, but the name came up in an almanac, so I looked her up on the Internet and... never heard of any of the things she's done.
 Do I care?
 No. Do I have any interest in finding out more?
 No. Would I even have written this much, were it not for her name?
 Not a chance.
 But what really pleases me, and why I'm writing it, is that it isn't a pseudonym, an actor's name, a clever idea by an agent or a PR company to get her noticed; she really is called Joan Van Ark.